Learn how to fix a torn pocket on suit pants. Suit pants often rip at the base of the pocket opening due to stress and it’s easy to repair!

-One of the most common tears on a pair of men’s suit pants is when they rip right under the front pocket, and all you need is an easy torn pocket mend tutorial.
+One of the most common tears on a pair of men’s suit pants is when they rip right under the front pocket.
 The pockets always get caught on doorknobs, desks, chairs, and tables.
 The pockets can be weakened by large wallets and heavy keys.

 Sometimes when you mend this pocket tear you need to also do some actual mending for ripped fabric.